Our Review Process

 The effects of diabetes can be felt in feet and legs because high blood glucose levels can easily damage the blood supply in large and small blood vessels.
 These blood vessels carry the required nutrition to the feet and legs, so any damage to these vessels directly affects the feet and legs.
 Problems related to the foot’s structure, like clawed toes, can also occur.
 Due to the reduced blood supply and affected nerve function, your body can experience delayed healing, reduced feeling or sensations in the feet, ulcers, structural foot problems, increased risk of infections, and more.

 If you were wondering what are the effects of diabetes on kidneys, this point would answer your question.
 Diabetes patients are at an increased risk of developing nephropathy; a kidney disease caused due to changes in kidney’s small blood vessels.
 You will not experience any pain from kidney disease in its nascent stage, but problems can emerge as it advances.
 Timely screening of kidney damage can help prevent this condition.
 If symptoms are picked early, nephropathy can be slowed or prevented.
+Also read about how to prevent diabetes

 People diagnosed with Type 1 diabetes and severely high blood sugar levels are more prone to developing periodontal disease.
 Uncontrolled high blood glucose levels in mouth fluids promote bacteria growth that can give rise to various gum diseases.
 It even increases the severity and prevalence of gingival inflammation and periodontal destruction.
 Since infections arising from untreated periodontal disease can make it challenging to control diabetes, it is suggested to receive timely treatment from the doctor.